-This course begins with linear regression and building models for estimation and prediction in the biological sciences.
-The same concepts will be examined using multiple regression and residual analysis will be added.
-Topics also will include analysis of variance and covariance, basic concepts of experimental design, and ethical issues in data analysis and interpretation.
-Statistical software will be used.
+This course serves as a graduate level introduction to statistical inference in the biological sciences.
+Topics include descriptive statistics, hypothesis testing, confidence intervals, correlation, chisquare distributions, linear and logistic regression, analysis of variance and covariance, basic concepts of experimental design and ethical issues in data analysis and interpretation.
+Statistical software will be used to analyze data and build models for estimation and prediction.
 Fall, 3 hours